remindmodel/remind/tutorials/10_DebuggingREMIND.md

 Only the first five columns are of particular interest:

 - `Iter`: CONOPT Iteration number.
-- `Phase`: 0/1/2 means CONOPT is looking for a feasible solution, 3/4 means it's looking for an optimal solution.
+- `Phase`: 0/1/2 means CONOPT is looking for a feasible solution, 3/4 means it is looking for an optimal solution.
 - `Ninf`: if during phase 1/2, the number of infeasibilities.
 - `Infeasibility/Objective`: The left hand side during search for a feasible solution, and the objective value during phase 3/4.
 - `RGmax`: if during phase 1-2 the sum of infeasibilities, it should always converge to a very small value (< 10e-7).
 If during phase 3/4 the reduced gradient (when small you are close to optimality).
 - `NSB`: the number of superbasic variables (basically the current number of degrees of freedom).

 Displaying the CONOPT output multiple times will show you which regions are still being solved and if they are making progress.
 If `Iter` does not change between consecutive calls to `conoptspy`, then CONOPT crashed.
-If CONOPT is at unusually high iterations (> 10 000), and there is little or no progress in the objective value, and the reduced gradient does not change or oscillates between values without making progress, then CONOPT is stuck somewhere in the solution space and won't get out.
+If CONOPT is at unusually high iterations (> 10 000), and there is little or no progress in the objective value, and the reduced gradient does not change or oscillates between values without making progress, then CONOPT is stuck somewhere in the solution space and won’t get out.
 In both cases, abort the run and restart from the `fulldata.gdx` (the last feasible solution) which can be done by running `./start.R -r` and selecting said run.

 Asking for help
 ---------------

-In any case, don't hesitate to ask for help in [pik-piam/discussions](https://github.com/pik-piam/discussions).
+In any case, don’t hesitate to ask for help in [pik-piam/discussions](https://github.com/pik-piam/discussions).
 Please provide:

 - which version of REMIND was used
 - as much information on your run, such as the scenario config file and the run name